 Before I’ll lose some words on the taste of the Don Papa Rum, I would like to commend the design of the bottle.
 The Don Papa Rum is really nice to look at and on closer inspection the label shows some unusual image of its namesake Don Papa, who is showcased with various animals in his likeness: A snail as a mustache, a gecko in his hair, a monkey in his lapel and so on.
 In Germany Don Papa Rum is incidentally sold by the same importer as the Reserva Exclusiva Ron Botucal, which offers an entirely different (much chocolaty) flavor profile.

-Nose: Concentrated, multi-faceted sweetness flows into the nose with perfume-like orange and vanilla apparently from the white oak barrels with a beautiful cargo of spices.
+Nose: Concentrated, multi-faceted sweetness flows into the nose with perfume-like orange and vanilla apparently from the white oak barrels with a cargo of spices.

 Taste: The sweetness of orange and vanilla become absolutely clear with subtle spice notes of cinnamon alongside candied fruits and a hint of coconut.
+Nonetheless it tastes a little artificial.

 Finish: surprisingly dry and lingering; spicy